 Art & Soul

-This five-part series features profiles of nationwide artists and arts exhibitions, created by public television producers throughout the country.
+This five-part series profiles cutting-edge artists and art exhibitions from around the country.

 Punk Couture, Syd Moen, James De Rosso, Allen Bellman and Lucia Koch (#201H) Duration: 26:46 STEREO TVG